cackharot/esp-home/README.md

 # ESP Home Automation Utils

-Collection of programs to experiment using ESP01S and other variantes.
+Collection of programs to experiment using ESP01S and other variants.

 ## Relay - HW-655